versioneer-tech/provider-datalab/docs/how-to-guides/usage_concepts.md

 # The lab does not use a vcluster and has no workshop files.
 # Credentials to storage are expected to exist in a secret "jeff" in the same namespace.
 # A Keycloak group, role, and client are created; users "jeff" and "jim" must exist in Keycloak.
+# This configuration runs the lab in privileged mode:
+# - Security policy: "privileged" → automatically enables Docker with 20 Gi workspace storage.
+# - Kubernetes API access is disabled (kubernetesAccess=false).
 apiVersion: pkg.internal/v1beta1
 kind: Datalab
 metadata: